jetannenbaum/esperanzaSTEM/docs/robotics/movement.md

 # Getting the Robot Car to Move

-## Connect the Computer to the Maker Pi RP2040
+## Connect your Computer to the Maker Pi RP2040

 Use the USB cable to connect your laptop to the Maker Pi RP2040.
 Once connected, move the switch to the the ON position.
 You should see the green light turn on.